 When you look around your home, do you spot locked doors and windows?
 Alarms to go off if intruders enter?
 What about your electronics?
 Can you safely say no one is breaking into your computer or internet because it’s safely secure?

 Businesses are treating their companies a lot like we treat our homes — the physical property is protected, but the online property isn’t, according to new data from risk management company Aon.

 More companies are facing cyber attacks and online security breaches than ever before but don’t have the ability to fend off those attacks, Aon says.
 Larry Ponemon, whose company cosponsored the report with Aon, says the study found a lot of flaws in risk management.

 “What’s interesting is that the majority of companies cover plant, property and equipment losses, insuring an average of 59 percent and self-insuring 28 percent,” he says.
 “Cyber is almost the opposite, as companies are insuring an average of 15 percent and self-insuring 59 percent.”

-Most survey respondents admitted that their cyber insurance isn’t up to par, and the impact of inadequate insurance is costing an average of $3.6 billion.
-Companies know that number is high and hurtful, as 65 percent of respondents say they are planning to reduce their cyber risk exposure within the next two years.
+Most survey respondents admitted that their cyber insurance isn’t up to par.
+The impact of inadequate insurance is costing an average of $3.6 billion.
+Companies know that number is high and hurtful.
+65 percent of respondents say they are planning to reduce their cyber risk exposure within the next two years.